SamuraiDestroy/linuxMac/README.md

 - Linux partition size customisation (This would probably only be for the Intel distros since Asahi already lets you customise it.)
 - Comments (The people must learn.)
 - Auto install useful packages?
-- Issue template (I fear it will be more than necessary)
+- More output stuff so people know what's going on
+- Github wiki????
+I think it would be good for helping people with what to do after installing Linux